Our productions often require a costume designer, who is responsible for designing, creating and maintaining the

-The CUADC has one main list for design positions, including costume design:
+The CUADC has one main list for backstage positions, including costume design:

 To sign up to receive the list, use the link above.

 In addition, productions are often in need of low-commitment assistance.
 It is a great way of learning about how the pratical side of costume design works, and no experience is required: you can simply turn up!
 Make sure to check the Camdram Vacancies page to see if productions are advertising for people.

 If you have any questions about the email list, or about costume design work in Cambridge more generally, get in touch with the CUADC Designers' Rep.